rednblkx/HomeKey-ESP32/README.md

 ### WIFI

 To connect it to WiFi there are two options
+- Add your WiFi details in the `config.h` file
 - Open the serial terminal, press <kbd>W</kbd> + <kbd>Return</kbd>, and now it should start searching for networks from which to select.
 - Open the serial terminal, press <kbd>A</kbd> to start a temporary Access Point then connect to the Wifi network "HomeSpan-Setup" with the password `homespan` and if you are on a phone it should automatically open up the page where you can configure the Wifi credentials, alternatively you can access the page manually on `http://192.168.4.1/hotspot-detect.html`